 Beaches Long stretches of soft, white sand beaches, small rock protected coves and spectacular wave action.
 One of the most beautiful coastlines in South Africa.
 The cliff paths are unique.
 Whale watching Hermanus has the status of being the best land-based whale watching destination in the world.
 The whale season is from June to December “Fynbos” plants and wildlife The Cape Floral Region is the smallest, but richest of the world’s 6 floral regions- no less than 9,000 species.
 It has been identified as one of the world’s 18 biodiversity hot spots.
 Nature Reserve Experience the beautiful Fernkloof Nature Reserve.
 Discover and learn about the various indigenous plants, animals, geology and the colourful and entertaining history of the area while enjoying the breathtaking views of the Hermanus coastline.
 Views Magnificent and unequalled views of Walker Bay, the Hemel-en-Aarde Valley and Maanskynbaai Accommodation and restaurants 4 star hotel or guesthouse and a range of restaurants and bars Interesting town A cosmopolitan town, but it has retained some of its historical fisherman’s village heritage.
 A variety of shops, markets, boutiques, art and artists, creating a vibrant atmosphere.
 Hermanus Wine Route The route unites the passion and reputation of fifteen wineries, each growing small volumes of premium quality wine in carefully and sustainably managed vineyards.
 These wines draw wine lovers from all over the world.
 See details of some estates below.
 Other activities Other activities in the Hermanus area can be added to the cycling package.
 Hermanus is a haven for the outdoor enthusiast.
 There is golf, canoeing, shark diving, horse riding, walking, etc to enjoy.

-Arrive in Hermanus and book into your accommodation.
+Arrive in Hermanus and check-in at your accommodation.
 You will meet our Route Manager for a cycling briefing.

 Explore the Hemel-en-Aarde Valley.
 There are plenty of opportunities for wine tasting at the wine estates along the the cycle route.
 They are Newton Johnson, la Vierge and Sumaridge at the top of the valley and Bouchard Finlayson, Hamilton Russel and Southern Right at the lower end- a considerable collection of wine estates Distance 20 km (3 hours)